310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 But all of you went along with all my unreasonable demands, so I’m sure we’ll do just fine.

-Let’s all enjoy ourselves until the very last minute — In a soft, cheerful, exciting way!
+Let’s all enjoy ourselves until the very last minute — In a relaxing, cheerful, exciting way!
 {% endbubble %}

 ## Chapter 2